plutov/benchmark-grpc-protobuf-vs-http-json/README.md

 ### CPU usage comparison

-Restart applications, then use profiling tool `pprof` during 30 sec when the client is talking to the server with these commands:
+Restart applications, then use profiling tool `pprof` during 30 sec when the client is talking to the server with these commands in different tabs:

 ```
 go tool pprof http://localhost:6060/debug/pprof/profile